Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Coarse time synchronization

 where $(\forall k \in \{0,\ldots,K-1\})$ $(\forall i \in\{0,\ldots,L\})$ $\bar{R}_k'(i) \eqdef $

 Furthermore,

 where $(\forall i\in \{0,\ldots,L\})$ $\bar{R}(i) \eqdef $

 \end{proposition} \begin{proof} (Sketch) The proof follows from the same techniques as in the proof of Proposition~\ref{prop:R_worstcase}. \end{proof} As expected, we observe that the asymptotically achievable outage rate follows similar trends as in the synchronous case, and experience similar penalties as in the worst-case capacity analysis.
 We conclude this section by pointing out that the above discussion can be extended to a related frequency-domain version of the non-coherent joint Alamouti scheme with phase diversity studied in Section~\ref{sec:schemes}.
 However, we omit the details due to space limitation.
-For the same reason, we do not provide additional numerical results.
-Nevertheless, we report that, as expected, the numerical results are similar to the synchronous case up to a SNR penalty of roughly 6dB.
+For the same reason, we do not repeat Figure~\ref{fig:R_out} and Figure~\ref{fig:R_erg} for the asynchronous case.
+Nevertheless, we report that, as expected, the curves are similar to the synchronous case up to a SNR penalty of roughly 6dB.